smartyhall/meshbbs/docs/user-guide/games.md

 - Goal: Find the Stairs and escape the Tiny Dungeon
 - Save files: `data/tinyhack/<username>.json` (atomic write‑then‑rename; fsync)
 - Output is ASCII‑only and capped at ~200 bytes per turn to ensure the first screen fits with the prompt in a single frame

+### TinyHack Quickstart

+- Enter the game from the main menu with `T`.
+- Goal: Find the Stairs and escape the dungeon.
+- Movement: `N,S,E,W`.
+- Combat: `A` to attack; `U P` to drink a potion; `C F` to cast Fireball.
+- Doors: `O` to open (uses a key), `PICK` to lockpick (chance; lockpicks help), `U B` to bomb.
+- Vendor: `BUY P/B/S/K/H/L` (Potion/Bomb/Scroll/Key/Heal/Lockpick), `UPG W/A` to upgrade weapon/armor, `MYST` for a mystery item, `LEAVE`.
+- Helpful one-time hints appear the first time you see common features (monster, chest, vendor, door, trap).

+Example turns

+1) First steps

+TH g… LVL1 HP 10/10 …
+You stand in a dim corridor… Exits E,S.
+Opts: N S W E R I ?
+Q
+Welcome to TinyHack…
+Your move?

+2) Encounter a locked door

+TH g… LVL1 HP 10/10 …
+A heavy locked door bars the way…
+Opts: N S W E O PICK U B R I ?
+Q
+Hint: Doors: O)pen with key, PICK to lockpick (risk), or U B bomb.
+Your move?